MangelMaxime/Nacara/docs/content/plugins/themes/default/front-matter.md

 **type:** `string`

-Set to `bare` for a page with no chrome: no menu, no table of contents, no previous and next links.
+Set to `bare` for a canvas: the navbar, the footer, and the content placed as it was written.
+The menu, the table of contents, the page's title, the previous and next links and the edit link are left out, and the theme applies neither its prose styles nor its width.
 Landing pages are the usual case.

 ```yaml
 ---